18F/joining-18f/_positions/hud-fellow-user-experience-information-architecture.md

 **Agency:** [Department of Housing and Urban Development (HUD)](http://portal.hud.gov/hudportal/HUD)

-**Position Type:** Excepted Service - lime-limited appointment - Not to exceed 24 months; may be extended for a maximum of 4 years total
+**Position Type:** Excepted Service - time-limited appointment - Not to exceed 24 months; may be extended for a maximum of 4 years total

 **Location:** Washington, D.C.